 What are WebSockets?

-WebSockets is a technology for two-way communication on a (TCP) interface, PUSH technology type.
+WebSockets is a technology that performs bidirectional communication on a (TCP) interface, and a PUSH technology type.
 At the same time, WebSockets will still be based on the W3C standard.
-So far, the latest versions of Chrome and Safari browsers already support WebSockets.
+So far, the latest versions of Chrome and Safari browsers have already supported WebSockets.

 What will WebSockets replace?
 WebSockets can replace Long Polling (PHP server push technology), which is an interesting concept.
 The client sends a request to the server.
-Now, the server will not respond to data that is not ready.
+Now, the server will not respond to the data that has not been prepared.
 It will keep the connection open until the latest data is ready to be sent.
-After that, the client receives the data and sends another request. .
-This has its benefits: it reduces latency on either connection and eliminates the need to create a new connection when one is already open.
-But Long-Polling is not a fancy technology.
-It is still possible that request suspension will occur, so a new connection will need to be established.
+After that, the client receives the data and then sends another request. .
+This has its benefits: reduce latency on either connection, and does not need to create another new connection when one connection is already open.
+But Long-Polling is not a fancy technique, and it is still possible that request pauses will occur, so a new connection will be required.

-Some AJAX applications use the above techniques - this is often attributed to low resource utilization.
+Some AJAX applications use the above-mentioned technology - which is often attributed to low resource utilization.

-Just imagine, what a great thing it would be if the server would start itself up in the morning and send data to clients that want to receive it without having to set up some connection ports in advance!
+Just imagine how great it would be if the server would start up and send data to clients who would like to receive without having to set up some connection ports in advance!
 Welcome to the world of PUSH technology!

-This tutorial will focus more on client creation rather than server-side execution and other operations.
+This tutorial will focus more on client creation rather than server execution.

-I'm using XAMPP on Windows 7 to run PHP locally. phpwebsockets is a PHP WebSocket server.
-(In my experience, this version has some minor problems.
-I have made some modifications to it and uploaded the source files to share with everyone) The different versions below can also implement WebSocket.
-If one does not work, you can try other versions.
-Or continue with the tutorial below.
+I use XAMPP based on Windows 7 to implement running PHP locally. phpwebsockets is a PHP WebSocket server.
+(In my experience, there are some minor problems with this version.
+I have made some modifications to it and uploaded the source file to share with you.)
+The following different versions can also implement WebSocket.
+If one cannot be used, you can try other versions.
+Or continue reading the tutorial below.

 jWebSocket (Java)